 - Eat foods that are well cooked.

-- Use bottled or boiled water for brushing teeth.
+- Use bottled or treated water for brushing teeth.

-- Drink bottled water, bottled beverages, or drinks made with boiled water.
+- Drink bottled water, bottled beverages, or drinks made with treated water.

-- Wash and peel your own fruits and vegetables.
+- Wash and peel your own fruits and vegetables with bottled or treated water.

 - Make sure dairy products, such as milk, cheese or yogurt, are pasteurized and refrigerated.
 If in doubt, avoid them.